DeNA/mobilize-hive/README.md

       end.
 If the cmd or last query in source is a select statement, column headers will be returned as well.
   * hive.write `source:<source_path>, target:<hive_path>, user:<user>, cluster:<cluster>, schema:<gsheet_path>`,
-      which writes the source sheet to the selected hive table.
+      which writes the source to the selected hive table.
     * hive_path
       * should be of the form `<hive_db>/<table_name>` or `<hive_db>.<table_name>`.
     * source: